 Bringing it home – final thoughts on Airport Travel Tips

 With these airport travel tips you can optimize your airport experience.
-Sure, there are tons of other tips you can employ (like bringing a refillable water bottle, etc) and I would encourage you to check out my 101 Travel Hacks post over here for more of the best tips, tricks and hacks designed to help you level up your corporate travel experience.
+Sure, there are tons of other tips you can employ (like bringing a refillable water bottle, etc) and I would encourage you to check out my 101 Travel Hacks post for more of the best airport tips and tricks and travel hacks designed to help you level up your travel experience.
 But this list of airport travel tips should get you going!